 What We Do | Regions We Serve

 Cambodia is located in Southeast Asia, bordering Laos, Thailand, and Vietnam.
 It has an estimated population of around 16 million people.
-According to the World Bank, Cambodia remains the poorest Asian Country by Gross National Income.
+According to World Bank, 75 percent of that population lives in rural areas which are lacking access to running water, sanitation, education, and health care.
 The capital, Phnom Penh, is one of the most populated cities in the Asia Pacific region.

 Literacy is a key element for professional development and employment.
-This is why MAP Cambodia offers multiple classes in both Cambodia’s national language, Khemer, as well as English, a language often reserved for middle or upper-class Cambodians who can afford tutors.
+This is why we Cambodia offers multiple classes in both Cambodia’s national language, Khmer, as well as English, a language often reserved for middle or upper-class Cambodians who can afford tutors.
 The classes consist of various learning activities, such as peer or class discussion, writing, reading, and listening.

-Finally, we offer Music Wellness Classes, providing a means to positively channel their trauma driven emotions through music.
-MAP’s mission to empower every child to reach their fullest potential, meant, in this case, giving children instruments and tools toward success.
-This class not only offers children a way to express themselves through music and arts, but also provides a way for some of the children to move into a career as a musician.
+Finally, we offer Music Wellness Classes, providing a means to positively channel their trauma-driven emotions through music.
+Moms Against Poverty’s mission to empower every child to reach their fullest potential, meant, in this case, giving children instruments and tools toward success.
+This class not only offers children a way to express themselves through music and arts but also provides a way for some of the children to move into a career as a musician.

 Vocational Training Program

-As part of our Vocational Training Program we offer Sewing, Hydroponics, and Digital Media training.
-The Sewing and Weaving Program teaches life skills to children and young adults with the goal to obtain jobs in the various garment factories in the area, which hire more than 500,000 workers.
-Our Hydroponics Program is an agricultural program with the aim to teach more efficient and environmentally conscious farming, tackling food security in the community and encouraging sustainable agriculture.
+As part of our Vocational Training Program, we offer Sewing, Hydroponics, and Digital Media training.
+The Sewing and Weaving Program teaches life skills to children and young adults intending to obtain jobs in the various garment factories in the area, which hire more than 500,000 workers.
+Our Hydroponics Program is an agricultural program to teach more efficient and environmentally conscious farming, tackling food security in the community and encouraging sustainable agriculture.

 The students of this program earn income by setting up hydroponics farms for customers living in the area.
 Our Media Academy is designed to offer a variety of skills such as graphic design, music production, lyric composition, band management, and DIY merchandise production.

-Our Foster Care Program was birthed from MAP’s privately run Children’s Home.
-In 2010 when members of MAP’s Board visited Cambodia, they felt that the best way to impact the lives of so many impoverished children living in slums was to open an orphanage in a home setting.
-In 2016, encouraged by UNICEF, MAP successfully transitioned the children at the orphanage into foster families supported by MAP.
-As part of the program, families and children are monitored regularly and receive the food, health, and other needs.
+Our Foster Care Program was birthed from our privately run Children’s Home.
+In 2010 when members of our Board visited Cambodia, they felt that the best way to impact the lives of so many impoverished children living in slums was to open an orphanage in a home setting.
+In 2016, encouraged by UNICEF, Moms Against Poverty successfully transitioned the children at the orphanage into foster families supported by us.
+As part of the program, families and children are monitored regularly and receive food, health, and other needs.
 The children also receive free education and vocational training at our school to help them reach their fullest potential.